 - Failing to give a pedestrian the right-of-way;

 - Striking a pedestrian on a sidewalk; or

 Florida Pedestrian Accident Statistics

 The Florida Department of Highway Safety and Motor Vehicles compiles traffic accident data and pedestrian accident data for Florida every year.
-Below are some of the pedestrian accident statistics from the Florida Department of Highway Safety and Motor Vehicle Report from 2018 to 2021.
+Below are some of the pedestrian accident statistics from the Florida Department of Highway Safety and Motor Vehicle Report from recent years.

 Total Pedestrian Crashes in Florida